coffeeNtv/DomainST/README.md

-## TODO

-- [x] Release our ST data
-- [x] Release our gene summary and embeddings
-- [x] Release our prompts we used in this study
-- [x] Release raw information from GO-Term and NCBI database
-- [x] Release code for training and evaluation
-- [x] Release code for image features with foundation models
-- [x] Release code for gene summary from external gene databases
-- [x] Release code for gene summary refinement via LLMs
-- [x] Release code for gene feature extraction with text encoders

 ## Acknowledgement

 Our study builds upon previous studies: [TRIPLEX](https://github.com/NEXGEM/TRIPLEX), [HisToGene](https://github.com/maxpmx/HisToGene).
 Many thanks for their opensource and the contributions to this community.